An Exact Solver for Submodular Knapsack Problems: Abstract

 \section{Abstract}

 We study the problem of maximizing a monotone increasing submodular function over a set of weighted elements subject to a knapsack constraint.

-Although this problem is $NP$-hard, many applications require exact solutions, as approximate solutions are often insufficient in practice.
+Although this problem is NP-hard, many applications require exact solutions, as approximate solutions are often insufficient in practice.
 To address this need, we propose an exact branch-and-bound algorithm tailored for the submodular knapsack problem and introduce several acceleration techniques to enhance its efficiency.
-We evaluate these techniques on instances of three benchmark problems and compare the proposed solvers to two solvers by~\citet{sakaue2018}, which are considered state-of-the-art, demonstrating that the presented methods outperform the existing methods.
+We evaluate these techniques on artificial instances of three benchmark problems as well as on instances derived from real-world data.
+We compare the proposed solver with two solvers by~\textcite{sakaue2018}, which currently achieve the strongest performance reported in the literature, as well as with a branch-and-cut algorithm implemented using Gurobi that solves a binary linear reformulation of the submodular knapsack problem, demonstrating that our methods are highly successful.

-\keywords{Submodular Maximization, Knapsack Constraint, Branch-and-Bound, Lazy Evaluations, Candidate Reduction}
+\keywords{Submodular Maximization, Knapsack Constraint, Branch-and-Bound, Lazy Evaluations, Candidate Reduction} }